env.dev

 Pipeline 2: Trunk-Based Development

 The fastest path to production.
 Short-lived branches (hours, not weeks) merge directly to main.
 Feature flags gate incomplete work.
 Merging to main triggers an automated deploy.
-Used by Google, Meta, and most high-velocity teams.
+Used by Google, Meta, and most high-velocity teams — the 2024 DORA report found elite performers deploy more than once a day, and trunk-based development is the only Git strategy that supports that cadence without nightly merge pain.

 Trunk-Based Development with Feature Flagsmainfeat/loginfix/cache-bugPR CIlint → test → buildMerge Gatebranch protection rulesPush to maintriggers deploy workflowAuto Deploystaging → canary → prodShort-lived branches merge fast. main is always deployable.Feature flags gate incomplete work — no long-lived branches.Recommended for teams shipping to production daily.